ASalad42/Cloudcomputing/README.md

 in db
 same config but with two security groups:
-- ssh with my app
-- 27017 with app ip
+- ssh with my db ip and 27017 with app public ip

 - `sudo apt-get update`